cristiantobol/developer-toolcamp/session_06_more_react.md

 * Re-factor the App component we built.
 * Update our application to communicate with the REST API we created in a previous session and display the data returned from it.
-* Add a detailed view of each recipe when a recipe is clicked.
+* Navigate to a detailed view of each recipe when it is clicked.

 <a name="stage-2"></a>
 ## Checkout the stage-2 branch